 Field Description STP Status Enable or disables STP globally on the switch.
 The default is Disabled.
 STP Version Defines the desired version of STP to be implemented on the switch.
 There are three choices: STP - Sets the Spanning Tree Protocol (STP) globally on the switch.
 RSTP - Sets the Rapid Spanning Tree Protocol (RSTP) globally on the switch.
 MSTP - Sets the Multiple Spanning Tree Protocol (MSTP) globally on the switch.
 Forwarding BPDU Bridges use Bridge Protocol Data Units (BPDU) to provide spanning tree information.
 STP BPDUs filtering is useful when a bridge interconnects two regions; each region needing a separate spanning tree.
 BPDU filtering functions only when STP is disabled either globally or on a single interface.
 The possible values are: Enabled - Allows the forwarding of STP BPDU packets from other network devices Disabled - BPDU forwarding is disabled on the device.
-(This is the default value)

-Field Description Bridge Priority (0 - 65535) Specifies the selected spanning tree instance device priority.
+(This is the default value) Field Description ----------------------------------- -- Bridge Priority (0 - 65535) Specifies the selected spanning tree instance device priority.
 The field range is 0-65535.
 The default value is 32768.
 Bridge Max Age (6- 40) Set to ensure old information is not circulated endlessly through redundant paths in the network, preventing the effective propagation of the new information.
 Set by the Root Bridge, this value aids in determining that the switch has spanning tree configuration values consistent with other devices on the bridged LAN.
 If the value ages out and a BPDU has still not been received from the Root Bridge, the switch will start sending its own BPDU to all other switches for permission to become the Root Bridge.
 If your switch has the lowest Bridge Identifier, it will become the Root Bridge.
 The user can choose between 6 and 40 seconds.
 The default value is 20.
 Bridge Hello Time (1 - 10) The interval between two transmissions of BPDU packets sent by the Root Bridge to indicate to all other switches that it is indeed the Root Bridge.
 The default value is 2.
 Bridge Forward Delay (4 - 30) Defines the time any port on the switch is in the listening state while moving from the blocking state to learning state and then to the forwarding state.
 The default value is 15.
 Max Hops (1 - 20) Specifies the total number of hops that occur before the BPDU is discarded.
 Once the BPDU is discarded, the port information is aged out.
 The possible field range is 1-20.
 The field default is 20 hops.
+LBD Recovery Time (30 - 86400) Defines the amount of time that passes after ports that were shut down through LBD are moved to active.
+The possible field range is 30 - 86400 seconds.
+The default is 60 seconds (2 minutes).

-- 2. Select Enable/Disable in the STP Status field. - 3.
-Define the STP Version, Forwarding BPDU, Bridge Priority, Bridge Max Age, Bridge Hello Time, Bridge Forward Delay, and Max Hops fields. - 4.
-Click Apply .
+2. Select Enable/Disable in the STP Status field.

+3. Define the STP Version, Forwarding BPDU, Bridge Priority, Bridge Max Age, Bridge Hello Time, Bridge Forward Delay, Max Hops fields and LBD Recovery Time.

+4. Click Apply .
 The Spanning Tree Global Parameters are defined, and the device is updated.

-NOTE: The Global STP status default was 'Ebable' in previous software versions and was changed to 'Disable'.
+NOTE: The Global STP status default was 'Enable' in previous software versions and was changed to 'Disable'.
 Please note that if STP enabled is the required state, you should enable STP via the WEB GUI or the CLI.